-Pro Tip: The Akamai Image Manager is immune to this problem.
+Pro Tip: The Akamai Image & Video Manager is immune to this problem.
 We are able to apply perceptual quality settings to images which means we are able to compress the image without sacrificing on any visual fidelity

 Mobile Apps CDN Usage

 We evaluated CDN usage for all the domains used by a mobile app and found that it was very much in line with recent data published by a startup in the mobile app accelerator space.
 When we examine this data it becomes clear that there are many inaccuracies in this graph and their logic was flawed, two main points being:

 a) Most of this data are caused due to repetitive API calls from Crashlytics, Leanplum, Crittercism SDKs, which are pointing to AWS

 b) Third party domains are typically non-blocking APIs and not critical for user experience

 In order to analyze performance for a mobile app we need to understand what domains are crucial for user experience, since most of the apps contain Crashlytics, Facebook and Google analytics beacons we decided to ignore all third party domains that are not crucial for a user experience from our CDN usage calculation.

 Below is the CDN usage of user critical domains inside top 100 retail apps